Task Lighting Buyer's Guide Page 3

 Task Lamps for Sale: Consider This When Shopping for Task Lighting

 - Design.
 Be sure to consider the intended use when selecting a task lamp.
 Will you be adjusting the lamp frequently?
-Also consider size.
+Also, consider size.
 Select the proper size lamp for the job.
 Task lamps come in a wide variety of sizes, and the right size can make all the difference for your individual needs.

 - Bulb Type.
 Most task lamps offer clean bright light which may be directed in most any direction.
-LED, halogen, and CFL & full spectrum are popular varieties of lighting types that each have unique light characteristics.
-LED and CFL offer higher contrasting cool light, while incandescent and halogen light casts a warmer, lower contrasting light, which is more suitable to illuminating skin tones than to task work.
+LED, halogen, and CFL & full spectrum are popular varieties of lighting types that each has unique light characteristics.
+LED and CFL offer higher contrasting cool light, while incandescent and halogen light cast a warmer, lower contrasting light, which is more suitable to illuminating skin tones than to task work.